 Don’t think you have a green thumb?
 You will by the end of this article!
 Nothing brightens a room and says “welcome home” like a vibrant houseplant (and four children running around…and three dogs…).

 But these green beauties are so much more than good looks.
-Integrating plants for your home helps purify stagnant indoor air, removing pollutants and replacing them with fresh oxygen so you’ll be breathing better in your new happy space.
+Integrating plants for your home helps purify stagnant indoor air, removing pollutants and replacing them with fresh oxygen so you’ll be breathing better in your space.
 No matter if you’re a plant pro or green to gardening, here are 10 must-have plants for your home!

 The earth has more than 80,000 species of edible plants.
 However, 90 percent of the foods humans eat come from just 30 species of plants.

 Fiddle Leaf Fig

-Danielle’s beloved fiddle leaf fig is an Instagram favorite and one she’s had for over four years.
+Danielle’s beloved fiddle leaf fig is an Instagram favorite and one she’s had for over five years.
 These babies are a little on the finicky side as far as houseplants go, but some good rules of thumb are to keep them away from dry, drafty air and not to overwater.

 Danielle keeps hers situated in the corner and looking shiny with her secret tip: massaging the leaves with mayo!
 Try it for yourself!
 Your fiddle leaf fig will thank you.